-Consider the set of statistics, reflected in the top bar chart.
+Consider the set of recycling statistics, reflected in the top bar chart.
 It compares American recycling rates for select materials (paper, glass, metals and plastics) over a fifty year time frame (1960-2010), using ten year intervals.

 The large green bars on the graph show that between 1960 and 2010, paper recycling rates exceeded the recycling rates for the other materials.